Hama shelling undermines Syria truce

 There was no immediate comment from Syrian authorities, who say they are committed to international mediator Kofi Annan's April 12 ceasefire agreement, but reserve the right to respond to what they say are continued attacks by "terrorist groups".

-A local activist called Mousab told Reuters by telephone in neighbouring Lebanon that military forces entered the Hama district "and shot people in the street".
+A local activist called Mousab told Reuters by telephone in neighboring Lebanon that military forces entered the Hama district "and shot people in the street".

 "It began in the morning with tanks and artillery.
 There were houses burning," he said, adding that at least 20 people were killed, 60 were wounded and more could be buried under collapsed buildings.